meerkat-manor/PeterDocs/README.md

 key.
 After archive contents are restored you can execute the reconcile function to veriy that the contents are transferred, unaltered.

+See [Quick Start](QuickStart.md) if you are ready to start and don't need the details.

 If you have access to both source and target folders, then you should consider using tools such as: